What does it take to be a leader in your niche?

 You need the courage to alienate the wrong people in order to resonate with the right people.
 You need to stick to your convictions when people tell you you’re wrong simply because your knowledge doesn’t mesh with their opinions.

-Blogging by consensus is a recipe for failure.
+Content by consensus is a recipe for failure.
 Your success will be determined by the execution of your vision.
-Think about it… if your audience is more qualified to write your blog than you are, why should they read what you say?
+Think about it … if your audience is more qualified on your topic than you are, why should they listen to what you say?

-Don’t get me wrong—feedback in the form of comments, emails and posts that take issue with something you’ve said is invaluable.
-Since day one I’ve taken the feedback I get from my readers and used it to craft the direction of this blog.
+Don’t get me wrong — feedback that comes from social media, email replies, and articles by others that take issue with something you’ve said is invaluable.
+Since day one I’ve taken the feedback I get from my readers and used it to craft the direction of Copyblogger and my other projects.

 All feedback contains a lesson.
 Realize, though, that the lesson may have nothing to do with what the person giving the feedback thinks they’re telling you.

 The fact is, if no one hates you, you’re doing something wrong.
-Trying to please everyone is the goal of mass media.
-That’s why it sucks.
-We’re supposed to be smarter, right?
+Trying to please everyone was once the goal of mass media, and now even they pick sides.

-But day after day, I see smart bloggers battered by asinine comments, and watch those bloggers back down and second guess themselves.
-Soon their content is watered down in the hope that no one is offended, but by that time, no one is reading.
+But day after day, I see smart content creators battered by asinine comments on Twitter and Facebook, and watch those people back down and second-guess themselves.
+Soon their blog post ideas are watered down in the hope that no one is offended, but by that time, no one is reading.

 Yes, it is easy for me to say, because I lived it.
-In fact, I have people telling me I’m offensive to this day.
+In fact, I have people telling me I’m wrong to this day.
 Such is life.

 Thus came the attacks, both publicly and privately, by prominent bloggers who saw me as pond scum who “didn’t get it.”
 Did this deter me?